Missouri Council for Activity and Nutrition

 The Missouri Council for Activity and Nutrition (MOCAN) is a partner-driven council that is housed in Columbia with MU Extension and is composed of professionals across the state from diverse backgrounds (e.g., educators, government officials, healthcare providers, nonprofit representatives, etc.).
 Through statewide networking, organizations work together to implement and support policy changes that will improve the health and quality of life of Missourians.

-These are the three major beliefs guiding MOCAN's plan:
+These are the three major values guiding MOCAN's plan:

-- Science-based approach - Science-based approaches must be used to improve nutrition and increase physical activity.
+- Evidence-based approach – Evidence-based approaches must be used to improve nutrition and increase physical activity.

-- Many levels of influence - For approaches to be effective, many levels of influence must support the changes being implemented.
+- Many levels of influence – For approaches to be effective, individual, local and state stakeholders must support the changes being implemented.

 Use Tab key to loop through the section below.
 Press Enter or Space to enter content for each tab button.
 Press Esc key to exit and to go to the next section at any time.